Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 The funding tiers will be approved through annual community votes.
 The below tiers shall be followed for the IOTA and Shimmer community funds.

 - **Tier 1 - up to 5.000 USD**: Two reviewers handle the proposal and approve or decline it within two business days after submission.
 KYC is required for one member of the project teams (the Grant submitter needs to do KYC and be a signer).
 The reviewers will decide based on the provided data in the application and especially consider if the submitter has a positive history in our community.
-As soon as funding is approved, the proposal will be funded within two business days after KYC is completed.
 - **Tier 2 - Regular Tier 5.000 - 50.000 USD**: Two reviewers review the proposal.
 KYC is required for one member of the project teams (the Grant submitter needs to do KYC and be a signer).
 Projects considered to be approved can be invited to conduct a 1-hour interview with the reviewers of the proposal.
 A minimum of two milestones will be defined, and payments will happen based on these milestones.
 After completing the KYC process, the committee can pay up to 50% of the requested funding upfront.
 - **Tier 3: Regular Tier 50.000 - 200.000 USD**: Same requirements as the previous tier apply.
 The Project Team must do KYC (3 members do KYC, including the Grant submitter and Project Team Lead, that will be the signer and the 3rd Person decided by the Grant Committee Lead).
 Additionally, applications need approval by the entire grant committee.
 Projects considered to be approved will be invited to present the idea in an extensive live interview with two grant reviewers and the Program Lead.
 A minimum of three milestones are defined, and payments happen based on these milestones.